 As your child continues to learn about the different elements of story, there are some that are essential (you must have an Act of Villainy, for example), while others are purely optional.
 Mystery is one of these non-essentials.
+And mystery doesn't have to mean that the aim of the plot it to answer whodunnit?
 Mystery is that intangible (hence, mysterious) something that starts the author wondering and thinking, and then keeps the reader reading on and on, until everything is made clear.